skjsjhb/alal.js/CONTRIBUTING.md

   We'll try our best to make the code reliable, but we can't always achieve this.
 If the code quality is too low to be fixed, then we have no choice but to reject it.

-- The feature is irrelevant or not worthing its cost.
+- The feature is irrelevant or not worth its cost.

   Not all PRs are considered cost-effective.
 Let alone irrelevant commits!